VLSM Subnetting Explained with Examples

 Broadcast ID 192.168.1.191

-Our next segment is the administration department.
+The next segment is the administration department.
 Its block size is 32.
-If we convert the next host bit (27th), we get eight subnets having 32 IP addresses each.
+If you set the next host bit (27th), you get 8 subnets with 32 IP addresses in each.

 Subnet Sub 1 Sub 2 Sub 3 Sub 4 Sub 5 Sub 6 Sub 7 Sub 8